 Seize Refers to melting chocolate that becomes a thick, lumpy mass due to even a small amount of steam or moisture getting into the melting chocolate.
 Chocolate may sometimes be unseized (although texture is still affected) by stirring in 1 tablespoon or less of vegetable oil, cocoa butter or clarified butter per 6 oz. of chocolate until smooth.

 Self-rising cornmeal mix One of the first convenience baking mixes.
 It is a blend of white or yellow cornmeal, enriched flour, baking powder, and salt.
 NOTE: Self-rising cornmeal differs from the mix—it does not contain flour.
 Approximate equivalent for self-rising cornmeal mix = 1 1⁄2 cups cornmeal, 1⁄2 cup all-purpose flour, 1 Tablespoon baking powder, and 1 teaspoon salt.
-Hodgson Mill, Hudson Cream Flour, Renwood Mills, Shawnee Milling, White Lily Flour, Sunflour,
+Hecker’s Self-rising Flour, Hudson Cream Flour, Renwood Mills, Shawnee Milling, Sunflour

 Self-rising flour One of the first “convenience mixes,” self- rising flour is a blend of all-purpose flour, baking powder, and salt.
 When self-rising flour is used in a standard flour recipe, the baking powder and salt are then omitted.
-Approximate equivalent = 1 cup all-purpose flour, 11⁄2 teaspoons baking powder, and 1⁄2 teaspoon salt.
+Approximate equivalent = 1 cup all-purpose flour, 1 1⁄2 teaspoons baking powder, and 1⁄4 to 1⁄2 teaspoon salt.
 Hecker’s Self-rising Flour, Hudson Cream Flour, Renwood Mills, Shawnee Milling, Sunflour

 Semi-sweet chocolate Baking chocolate that contains between 15 percent and 35 percent chocolate liquor, plus cocoa butter, a variable amount of sugar, lecithin (an emulsifier), and vanilla.
 It may be used interchangeably in some recipes that call for bittersweet or sweet chocolate, but is not interchangeable with milk chocolate.

 Semolina flour Flour produced by further grinding semolina (granules) made from durum wheat.
 Specialty breads sometimes call for part semolina or semolina flour.
 Also called pasta flour.